-One of the most important reasons why you buy a lens is down to the focal length.
-This little piece of information lets you know how close you need to be in relation to the subject you are capturing.
+One of the most important aspects, when you buy a lens, is the focal length.
+This lets you know how close you need to be in relation to the subject you are capturing.

 A longer focal length is necessary for objects further away.
 A smaller focal length captures more of the scene in front of you.
 To understand focal length in four, easy steps, read on.

-Knowing what the focal length of a lens means in relation to your camera, is very important when it comes to buying lenses.
-Read this post to find out what different lenses are used for, which ones are right for you, how to use them creatively, and all the technical speak you’ll need.
+Knowing what focal length means in relation to your camera is very important when it comes to buying lenses.
+Read this post to find out what different lenses are used for.
+You’ll see which ones are right for you, how to use them creatively, and all the technicalities.

 Lenses are divided into two categories based on whether they can zoom.
-There are the ones that have a fixed focal length (prime lenses) and those that have a variable focal length (zoom lenses).
-In general, prime lenses are sharper and often have a wider aperture, great for low light conditions.
+There are the ones that have a fixed focal length (prime lenses).
+And there are those that have a variable focal length (zoom lenses).
+In general, prime lenses are sharper and often have a wider aperture.
+These are great for low light conditions.

 We can use the human eye as an example.
-Its focal length varies between roughly 17mm and 25mm, depends on who you ask and who’s eye you examine.
+Its focal length varies between 17mm and 25mm, depending on who you ask and who you examine.

 We have an approximate field of view of over 180°.
 This is different from the 90° angle of view from a lens, which is down to the fact that we have two eyes.